 How people feel about a company can determine whether or not they do business with that company, so it follows that a good reputation can add to a company’s bottom line and a bad reputation can subtract from it.

-Investors approach investing in companies in a similar way—they are more likely to buy stock in a company with a good reputation than a company with a bad reputation.
+Investors decide where they spend their dollars in a similar way—they are more likely to buy stock in a company with a good reputation than a company with a bad reputation.
 That leads to the concept of reputation contribution: the proportion of a corporation’s market capitalizations that are a result of its reputation, good or bad.

 How important is shareholder value?